 b.
-RURAL HOUSING | 6 Fixed Points
+RURAL HOUSING | 7 Fixed Points

-Projects in which 50% of the AHP-assisted units are located in a rural area are eligible for six points.
+Projects in which 50% of the AHP-assisted units are located in a rural area are eligible for seven points.

-The Bank's definition of a rural area will be consistent with the Rural Housing Service, U.S. Department of Agriculture definition per 7 C.F.R. § 3550.10.
+The Bank's definition of a rural area will be consistent with the U.S. Department of Agriculture definition.
 To determine if a particular location is designated as rural, please refer to: http://eligibility.sc.egov.usda.gov/eligibility/welcomeAction.do c.
-IN-DISTRICT PROJECTS | 5 Fixed Points a.
-PROJECT READINESS | 5 Fixed Points
+IN-DISTRICT PROJECTS | 5 Fixed Points